wermos/advent-of-code/README.md

 After reading Part 2 of Day 1, I decided it was so simple that I might as well finish it, which is why I added `2015/day1_part2.java`.

 For this reason, even though the Day 1 Part 1 file was originally added in [41420bd](https://github.com/wermos/advent-of-code/tree/41420bd4e71bef81f30d2f98c6270ee1f27f28fd), it had to be redone in [f2be2fc](https://github.com/wermos/advent-of-code/commit/f2be2fc14d133e6cda5b5aebe336a6f984290fb6).

+### 2018 Day 1

+A similar case as the one above.
+I redownloaded the input files and reran the programs.

 ### 2023 Day 6, Part 2